practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Curry/README.md

 <br/>

-## Map of Australia and Germany for KiCS2
+## Maps of Australia and Germany for KiCS2

 https://www.curry-lang.org/kics2/download.html